fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 * This is an early access feature.
 * Sharedv4 service volumes are intended for use within the Kubernetes cluster where the volume resides.
 * Sharedv4 service volumes default to using NFSv4.0.

-**Known issue:**
+* <u>Known issues</u>:

-On failover, Applications may receive an error for non idempotent requests.
+  * On failover, Applications may receive an error for non idempotent requests.
 For example, if an `mkdir` call is issued prior to failover, the client can resend it to the new server, which returns an `EEXIST` error if the directory was created by the first call.
 {{</info>}}

 **Step1: Create Storage Class**